Elliot Perlman: Life

 Perlman is the son of second-generation Jewish Australians of East European descent.
 He studied law at Monash University in Melbourne, graduating in 1989.
 He was called to the Bar in 1997, but while working as a judge's associate in the early 1990s he started writing short stories.
 He lives in Melbourne.

 Writing career

 In 1994 he won The Age Short Story Award for "The Reasons I Won't Be Coming", a short story that later gave the title to his first collection of short stories, published in 1999.
 In 1998, his first novel, Three Dollars, was published.
 It won The Age Book of the Year and the Betty Trask Prize.
 His second novel, Seven Types of Ambiguity, was shortlisted for the Miles Franklin Award, Australia's most prestigious literary award, in 2004.
 Perlman's third novel, The Street Sweeper, was published in 2011.
 In an interview in 2001 he named Graham Greene as one of the writers who inspire him, describing Greene as "a master of beautifully crisp, clean and spare prose".
-He has been called a post-grunge lit writer, a reference to his works being written following the 1990s genre of grunge lit.